pombreda/getpaid/trunk/getpaid.googlecheckout/src/getpaid/googlecheckout/README.txt

 5. Click the *Save* button to update your settings.

-Configure the Google Checkout processor in GetPaid with the your Merchant ID and Merchant Key for the sandbox.
-You'll find these in "Settings" -> "Integration" of the `Google Checkout Manager`_.
+Configure the Google Checkout processor in GetPaid with the Merchant ID and Merchant Key for the sandbox.
+You'll find these in "Settings" -> "Integration" of the `Google Checkout Manager`.

 If you want to use this with along with Google Analytics then copy the following snippet to your Plone site by editing "Site Setup" -> "Site